 Graves’ disease diagnosis is typically straightforward.
 There are three main ways it can be done:

-1. Thyroid lab tests.
-The laboratory tests most helpful for diagnosing patients with Graves’ disease include the free TSH, T4 (FT4), free T3 (FT3), and TSI tests.
+The laboratory tests most helpful for diagnosing patients with Graves’ disease include the free TSH, free T4 (FT4), free T3 (FT3), and TSI tests.

-- Free T4 test: Free T4 test measures thyroxine that is available to the body’s cells.
+- Free T4 Test: The Free T4 test measures thyroxine that is available to the body’s cells.
 FT4 levels are increased in hyperthyroidism and thyroid hormone resistance.

-- Free T3 test: Free T3 test measures triiodothyronine free in the body and it is increased in Graves’ disease.
+- Free T3 Test: The Free T3 test measures triiodothyronine that is free in the body, and it is elevated in Graves’ disease.

-- The TSH test: Thyroid-stimulating hormone (TSH) signals the thyroid gland to produce hormones that control body metabolism.
+- TSH Test: The thyroid-stimulating hormone (TSH) signals the thyroid gland to produce hormones that regulate metabolism.
 A TSH test can reveal whether your thyroid gland is functioning at normal levels.
-In Graves’ disease, the thyroid-stimulating hormone is usually lower than normal levels of TSH; consequently, this imbalance affects thyroid function.
+In Graves’ disease, TSH levels are typically lower than normal, which disrupts thyroid function.

-- Thyroid peroxidase (TPO) antibody test: This blood test examines a specific type of thyroid antibody produced in response to thyroid inflammation.
-It helps differentiate between Graves’ disease and hyperthyroidism caused by toxic nodular goite.
-It may also be used to confirm that goiter and/or hypothyroidism are due to autoimmune thyroiditis.
+- Thyroid Peroxidase (TPO) Antibody Test: This blood test measures a specific type of thyroid antibody produced in response to thyroid inflammation.
+It helps differentiate between Graves’ disease and hyperthyroidism caused by toxic nodular goiter.
+It may also confirm that goiter and/or hypothyroidism are due to autoimmune thyroiditis.
 The typical range for TPO antibodies is below 2 IU/mL.

 Causes of Graves’ Disease